deepjavalibrary/djl/docs/development/inference_performance_optimization.md

 ```

 #### oneDNN(MKLDNN) acceleration
-Unlike TensorFlow and Apache MXNet, PyTorch by default doesn't enable MKLDNN which is treated as a device type like CPU and GPU.
+Unlike TensorFlow and Apache MXNet, PyTorch by default doesn't enable MKLDNN by default.
+Instead, it is treated as a device type like CPU and GPU.
-You can enable it by
+You can enable it by setting the environment variable:

 ```
 -Dai.djl.pytorch.use_mkldnn=true
 ```

-You might see the exception if certain data type or operator is not supported with the oneDNN device.
+You might see an exception if a data type or operator is not supported with the oneDNN device.

 #### CuDNN acceleration
-PyTorch has a special flags that used for CNN or related network speed up.
+PyTorch has a special flag that is used for a CNN or related network speed up.
 If your input size won't change frequently,
 you may benefit from enabling this configuration in your model:

 ```
 -Dai.djl.pytorch.cudnn_benchmark=true
 ```

-If your input shape changed frequently, this change may stall your performance.
+If your input shape changes frequently, this change may stall your performance.
 For more information, check this
 [article](https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html#enable-cudnn-auto-tuner).

 #### Thread configuration